rubiin/eslint-config/Readme.md

 Most of the rules are the same, but there are some differences:

-- Supports react
+- Supports react as well as vue
 - Adds deprecation plugin
-- Doesn't add formatting for json, md
 - More stricter rules.

 ## License